fmerg/pymerkle/USAGE.md

 tree = merkle_tree(hash_type='sha512', encoding='utf-32')
 ```

-An extra argument `log_dir` specifies the absolute path of the directory, where the Merkle-tree will receive files to encrypt from.
-If unspecified, it is by default set equal to the _current working directory_.
-For example, in order to configure a standard Merkle-tree to accept log files from an existing directory `/logs` inside the directory containing the script, write:
+An extra argument `log_dir` would specify the absolute path of the directory, where the Merkle-tree will receive files to encrypt from.
+If unspecified, it defaults the _current working directory_.
+For example, in order to configure a standard Merkle-tree to accept log-files from an existing directory `/logs` inside the directory containing the script, write:

 ```python
 import os